 Robert Gass of the Social Transformation Project

 A foundational principle in all transformation work in best expressed in the now-famous quote from Gandhi, “We must be the change.”
-This applies to us as change agents, no less than our clients.
-Our ability to facilitate dealing with the emotions of others is completely dependent on how well we know and are comfortable with our own emotions.
+Gass explores how this applies to both change agents, and conflict practitioners, alike, identifying how one’s ability to facilitate dealing with the emotions of others is completely dependent on how well we know and are comfortable with our own emotions.
 This piece explores questions and approaches for self-guided work as well as when facilitating work with others.
 14 pages

 Facilitation Tools & Manuals